ghurault/personal-website/README.md

 Widgets in the main page can be edited in the `content/home` directory.
 Publications, talks, posts, etc. are in the corresponding folder in the content directory.

-### Updating the website

 Changes to the website can be checked by running `view.sh` or alternatively, in shell `hugo server --watch`.
 A preview of the website can then be accessed at http://localhost:1313/

-The site can then be redeployed by navigating to the personal-website directory in bash and running `./deploy.sh`.
-This regenerate the HTML code by running hugo and push the changes to the [ghurault.github.io repository](https://github.com/ghurault/ghurault.github.io) in GitHub.

-If, for any reason, this does not work:

-- Try setting up the submodule again by running `./reset_submodule.sh` in the shell, or
-- Regenerate the site by running `hugo` in the shell and replace the content of [ghurault.github.io repository](https://github.com/ghurault/ghurault.github.io) by the `public` folder.

 ## License